Personal banking accounts.

-You may use your ATM Card or Check Card to perform the following transactions:
+You may use your ATM Card or Debit Card to perform the following transactions:

 Some of the transactions listed above may not be available at all terminals.
 All payments and deposits are subject to later verification by us and final collection of payment.
 You may authorize a merchant or other payee to make a one-time electronic payment from your checking account using information from your check to:

-All ATM/Check Cards are nontransferable and belong to the Bank.
-The Bank may cancel, modify and restrict the use of any ATM Card or Check Card upon proper notice or without notice if your account is overdrawn or where necessary to maintain or restore the security of accounts on the ATM system.
+All ATM/Debit Cards are nontransferable and belong to the Bank.
+The Bank may cancel, modify and restrict the use of any ATM Card or Debit Card upon proper notice or without notice if your account is overdrawn or where necessary to maintain or restore the security of accounts on the ATM system.

 An ATM provides a quick and convenient way to access your money.
 However, use caution and remember the following safety tips whenever you use an ATM: